isaqb-org/glossary/manuscript/30_appendix/3-also-from-the-authors.md

-# Appendix A: Also From This Author
+# Appendix C: Also From The Authors

 ### Communicating Software Architectures